JMT Editorial Board

 King's College London

-Dr David Wood has been a Consultant Physician and Clinical Toxicologist at Guy's and St THomas' NHS Foundation Trust and King's Health Partners, London, UK since 2007.
-He trained at the University of Bristol graduating with honours in 1997, and then after initial postgraduate training undertook joint specialist training in general (internal) medicine and clinical pharmacology and therpeutics with a specialist interest in clinical toxicology.
+Dr. David Wood has been a Consultant Physician and Clinical Toxicologist at Guy's and St Thomas' NHS Foundation Trust and King's Health Partners, London, UK since 2007.
+He trained at the University of Bristol graduating with honors in 1997, and then after initial postgraduate training undertook joint specialist training in general (internal) medicine and clinical pharmacology and therapeutics with a specialist interest in clinical toxicology.
 His specialist clinical and research interest is in the field of recreational drugs and novel psychoactive substances ("legal highs"), particularly in the epidemiology of their use and the associated acute toxicity.
-He is an expert adviser to the UK Advisory Council on the Misuse of Drugs (ACMD) and European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) in these areas.
-He has published 25 peer-reviewed reviews and editorials and 86 peer-reviewed scientific papers, and has given numerous invited keynote lectures at both clinical toxicology and other medical / scientific conferences.
+He is an expert adviser to the UK Advisory Council on the Misuse of Drugs (ACMD) and the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) in these areas.
+He has published 25 peer-reviewed reviews and editorials and 86 peer-reviewed scientific papers, and has given numerous invited keynote lectures at both clinical toxicology and other medical/scientific conferences.

 Past Fellow-in-Training Members of JMT

 2018-2019: Michael Chary, MD - Boston Children's Hospital, Boston, MA